Is science getting closer to cure schizophrenia?

-The study is giving researchers a fresh look at an old hypothesis, in regards to how the KYNA system can cause dysfunction during schizophrenia.
+The study is giving researchers a fresh buy modafinil from mexico look at an old hypothesis, in regards to how the KYNA system can cause dysfunction during schizophrenia.

 Researchers examined mice that were deficient in kynurenine 3-monooxygenase, or KMO, an enzyme associated with the levels of KYNA.

 Based on the findings, researchers noticed that lower KMO resulted in higher levels of KYNA.
 Interestingly enough, people with schizophrenia who had lower levels of KMO may be linked to low levels of glutamate as well.

 Contextual memory impairment was observed in the mice with low levels of KMO; it also spent less time interacting in a social environment with an unfamiliar mouse.
 Additionally, researchers also found high levels of anxiety when the mice were put into challenging settings such as a maze.